AHackworth-QA/Hackathon/README.md

 The current application is comprised of three parts, an API, an SQL Database, and a WPF App.
 A real time update system was to be implemented with SignalR but this was not managed within the given timeframe.

 # API (James)
+The API works as a bridge between the WPF application and the SQL database and the CRUD commands associated with it.
+The API involves 2 controllers, One controlling the CRUD (Create, Read, Update, Delete) of the vehicles and another for CRUD control of the GPS data associated with such vehicles.

 # SQL DataBase (Will)